AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomainperiods.md

 1. Go to the [!UICONTROL Extensions] tab, then click the **[!UICONTROL Configure]** button under Adobe Analytics.
 1. Expand the [!UICONTROL Cookies] accordion, which reveals the [!UICONTROL Domain Periods] field.

 Set this field to `3` only on top-level domains that contain a period.
-Otherwise this field can be left blank.
+Otherwise, this field can be left blank.

 ## Cookie domain periods in code AppMeasurement and the Analytics extension custom code editor